arunprasath42/kubernetes-opentelemetry-implementation/README.md

 - Helm-based deployment for operational consistency
 - Cloud-neutral Kubernetes design (GKE / EKS / AKS)

-This POC focuses on clarity, correctness, and real-world patterns.

 ---

 ## High-Level Architecture

-1. Java application runs inside Kubernetes
+1. A Java application runs inside Kubernetes
-2. Application emits traces and metrics using OpenTelemetry
+2. The application emits traces and metrics using OpenTelemetry
 3. Telemetry is sent using OTLP
-4. OpenTelemetry Collector receives and processes data
+4. The OpenTelemetry Collector receives and processes the data
-5. Telemetry is exported to a backend (logging exporter for POC)
+5. Telemetry is exported to a backend (logging exporter for this POC)

 Applications never communicate directly with monitoring tools.